 Explore Revelstoke’s charming downtown area with quaint boutiques, casual coffee bars, museums and restaurants all within easy walking distance.

 119. Downtown Dining

 Experience Revelstoke through the smells and tastes of our diverse cuisine offerings!

-119. Waterfall Hikes (Begbie Falls, Sutherland Falls at Blanket Creek Provincial Park, Moses Creek)
+120. The Waterfall Trifecta (Begbie Falls, Sutherland Falls, Moses Creek)

 Take a stroll through the Farmers Markets to look for great gift ideas made by local artisans and buy locally grown fruits and vegetables.

 123. Crazy Creek

 Get bendy and find your inner zen at one of our many amazing studios or hit the water to try SUP yoga!

 Come to relax and immerse yourself in the beneficial mineral waters with a soak in the hot or warm pools; take a chilly dunk in the cold plunge; or go for a swim in the seasonal mineral pool – complete with a spray park for the kids this stop is refreshing for the whole family!